Victor-Uzunov/w24ed-SI2025/README.md

 - FMI for the program structure requirements
 - TCPDF for PDF generation
-- PostgreSQL and SQLite for database management
+- MySQL and SQLite for database management